-We never know tomorrow, but if we create a world that is good for every human being, it will also be good for you, and for whomever you might become.
+We never know tomorrow, but if we create a world that is good for every human being, it will also be good for you, and for who you might become.

 Too many people just pay attention to their money, without realizing how much more important it is to build a better society.

 If you have a society in which people pay attention to each other, in which people treat strangers like family members, everyone will benefit.
 We come from zero and we go back to zero.
 In between, we should be realizing our value.

 We need a world with opportunities for everyone, for the visually impaired too, because we have skills, knowledge, and dreams.
 We’re only a burden because the society doesn’t give us opportunities to be anything else.